sandzp/pizza_angle_prediction/readme.md

 ## Conclusions

-- Both models perform generally the same.
+- Metrics wise, the model without dropout performs better.
+- Despite a very limited training sample, a neural network with a keypoint prediction layer can be successfully trained.
-- On the test dataset the predicted angle is somewhat correct, despite the keypoints not being correct.
+- On the test dataset the predicted angle for the second image is somewhat correct, despite the keypoints not being correct.

 ## Improvements